 Examples of Bad Responses

-Example #1: A NYU spokesperson responded to an adjunct profoessor’s participation in a protest, stating
+Example #1: A NYU spokesperson responded to an adjunct professor’s participation in a protest, stating:

 “NYU opposes the views that have been reported: the University abhors violence, rejects calls for violence, has longstanding ties to Israel — including a campus there — and is opposed to acts of vandalism on the public transit system, which is needed and shared by all New Yorkers. [...]
 It is, however, the case that among the thousands of part-time faculty we hire each year, some will disagree with NYU’s positions”